Do Go On - 206 - Dungeons and Dragons

 Surely that's the time you want to go back.

-you've still got that bit to come.
+If you go back to the basement stuff, you've still got that bit to come.

-You get to relive it all again.
+That's true.
+You get to live it all again.

 Yeah.